Aselsan: Facilities

+Domestic expansion

+AB MikroNano Chip Factory

+On 23 December 2014, Bilkent University and Aselsan jointly established Türkiye's first commercial chip factory.
+The factory began operations in 2017 primarily to produce GaN.
+The factory produces various chips for radars, missiles and other systems produced by Aselsan.

 Radar and Electronic Warfare Technology Center

 ASELSAN opened its new facility (ASELSAN Radar ve Elektronik Harp Teknoloji Merkezi) in Gölbaşı district of Ankara on 16 March 2015.
 Built in three years at a cost of US$157 million, the site serves for the production of radar and electronic warfare equipment required by the Turkish Armed Forces (Army, Navy, Air Force), space and unmanned platforms.
 The facility covers an area of 75000 m2 on a land of 35 ha.
 A total of 776 engineers, 261 technical personnel and more than 200 support personnel are employed in the center.

 The technology center serves for the design, research and development, production, test and logistic support of primarily long-range tracking air defense and fighter aircraft radar systems, as well as other radar and electronic warfare systems and antennas, microwave power modules and software.

+Air Defense Test and Integration Center

+On 2 December 2022, Aselsan opened the Air Defense Test and Integration Center (HSTEM) in Ankara.
+The center includes a System Production and Integration Factory with a closed area of 12 thousand square meters, a Test Control Center, a Closed Firing Range, a System Test, Adjustment Calibration Infrastructure, a Test Tower and Test Tracks, and a ROBOSİM Open Area Test Infrastructure.
+The facility carries out production, testing, analysis, and necessary performance improvements for air defense systems developed by Aselsan.

+Photon Detector and Nanotechnology Facility

+In March 2025, Aselsan announced that it will establish a new Photon Detector and Nanotechnology Facility, Radar System Integration and Production Facility, Air Defense Systems Production and Test Facility, and Smart Ammunition Production Facility in Ankara.
+It reported to Borsa Istanbul's Public Disclosure Platform that Aselsan will spend $616 million for these investments.
+It was also stated that Aselsan will hire a total of 2,244 people, 1,672 of whom will be qualified, for these facilities.